jelmerdejong/flask-app-blueprint/README.md

 4. Finally: deploy to product ($ git push production master)

-## Thanks!
-Thanks to [Flask by Example on Real Python](https://realpython.com/blog/python/flask-by-example-part-1-project-setup/), written by [Cam Linke](https://twitter.com/camlinke) for the basics and learning me to do this.

 ## Questions / Feedback?
 If you have questions or feedback, do not hesitate to use the Issues tool in this repository.